 Department of Sociology and Family Studies

-Sociology and Family Studies Home
+Welcome to Sociology and Family Studies Home!

 The Department of Sociology and Family Studies offers an academic major in Sociology leading to a Bachelor of Arts or Bachelor of Science degree.
 Within the Sociology major, the department offers concentrations in Criminology and Gerontology.
 The department also offers minor programs in sociology and family studies, coursework leading to certification as a family life educator (CFLE), a Certificate in Gerontology, and courses applicable to the General Education Component.